 - Freddie Mac Foundation Family Home and Domestic Violence Program Safehouse (Doorways for Women and Families)

-- Residential Program Center year-round shelter for individuals (Volunteers of America-Chesapeake)
+- Residential Program Center year-round shelter for individuals (New Hope Housing)

 Rapid Re-housing programs provide provides short-term rental assistance and services to help people who are literally homeless obtain housing quickly, increase self-sufficiency, and stay housed.

-Two transitional housing programs provide housing and services to help Arlington families and individuals get ready for permanent housing.
-These programs are site-based.
+Our transitional housing program provides housing and services to help Arlington families and individuals get ready for permanent housing.
+This program is site-based.

 - Independence House transitional housing for individuals recovering from substance abuse (Phoenix Houses of the Mid-Atlantic)